raoul2000/js-playground/example-scraper/miner/README.md

 ### Many Pages

-If you wan to use the same extraction plan on several pages just provide an array of urls and/or objectsn as the first argument.
+If you want to use the same extraction plan on several pages just provide an array of urls and/or objectsn as the first argument.

 ```js
 bob.work(